 Chino Hills Spectrum 4036 Grand Ave.
 Chino, CA 91710

 The Shoppes at Chino Hills 13920 City Center Dr #200 Ontario, CA 91709

-Another early wake up, no breakfast and two hour drive!
+Another early wake-up, no breakfast, and two-hour drive!
 It was well worth it.
-We decided to stop at a cute little breakfast place in Santa Clarita, ‘Egg Plantation‘, where they have 101 omelettes to choose from!
+We decided to stop at a cute little breakfast place in Santa Clarita, ‘Egg Plantation‘, where they have 101 omelets to choose from!
 This little breakfast pit stop was truly a gem!
 After satisfying our taste buds, we headed off to Six Flags Magic Mountain in Valencia, California.
 After spending the majority of the day on the road and at the amusement park, we ended it at the Griffith Observatory to witness a beautiful sunset over the City of Angels.

 Egg Plantation: 24415 Walnut St, Santa Clarita, CA 91321